 *Individuals that received the Johnson & Johnson Janssen COVID-19 vaccine are not eligible for an additional dose or booster at this time.

 Scheduling a Vaccine Appointment

 Please call the GVPH COVID Vaccine Hotline at 252-295-1503 to schedule an appointment.
 We are currently providing vaccines by appointment only – please do not show up to the health department without an appointment.
-We are receiving a high volume of calls so we appreciate your patience.
-We ask that individuals not leave voicemails regarding vaccine appointments as we are unable to return calls given the high volume of calls we are receiving.

 In order to receive a vaccine, everyone is required to be registered in the COVID-19 Vaccine Management System (CVMS) – see more about CVMS here.
 When you call to make an appointment, you will be asked a series of questions in order to get you registered in CVMS if you are not already registered.

 Find other local vaccine providers near you by visiting https://myspot.nc.gov/.